How To Export Apple Card Transactions To A Spreadsheet

 The Apple Wallet app allows you to easily view transactions by merchant.
 To do this, simply tap on the “Merchant” button and select the desired merchant from the list.
 This feature is particularly useful when you want to track your spending at specific stores or businesses.

-READ ALSO How To Use Handoff With Apple Watch
+READ ALSO How To Use Apple Watch Blood Oxygen Sensor, And What It’S Good For

 Filtering Transactions by Category or Type